 Three of the ﬁve TFSA priority sectors are traditionally dominated by women entrepreneurs.
 By supporting trade and export in these sectors, women will consequently enjoy more opportunities to grow their businesses.
-Read more to learn if your business and products are included or could be included in our high-potential sectors export.
+Read more to learn if your business and products are included or could be:

 - Navigating and accessing information to the necessary steps, processes and logistics involved in exporting, and identifying potential target export markets.